llvm-faultinjector/fault-injector/README.md

 ## How to work?

+### 0. Why are Pass and RTL separated?

+It is very inefficient to provide a customized program based on user needs, so we provide `RTL` for profiling directly from the program.

 ### 1. LLVM Fault Injection Pass

 The role of `LLVM Fault Injection Pass` is to find `instructions` or `register` to inject Fault and to link with `runtime library core`.
-Since the actual linking is done in the `linker`, so the major role is to create the appropriate `object file`.
+Since the actual linking is done in the `linker`, the major role is to create the appropriate `object file`.

 #### 1.1.
 Inject fault-injection code